 And now it’s Microsoft’s turn, stepping on the gaming metaverse.
 Microsoft is currently in the process of acquiring Activision Blizzard, a leader in the game development ecosystem.

 Evidently, the Metaverse is swiftly emerging as the following essential idea for businesses looking to boost engagement.
-But with much boost around the concept, cybersecurity threats still persist.
+But with much boost around the concept, cybersecurity threats persist.

 What is Metaverse?